TheSpaghettiDetective/obico-server/website/docs/user-guides/first_layer_ai/slicer-configuration-for-first-layer-ai-klipper-only.md

 The following options are available to be configured in the [Celestrius Alpha Enrollment page](https://app.obico.io/ent/celestrius_alpha_enroll/).:

-1. **Enable or Disable**: Enable or disable the first layer scan by clicking the checkbox (Scanning is enabled by default).
-If you turn off scanning, first layer AI will still work, but it may be more accurate with scanning enabled.
+1. **Enable or Disable**: Enable or disable the first layer scan by clicking the checkbox (Scanning is enabled by default). **If you turn off scanning, first layer AI will still work, but it may be more accurate with scanning enabled.**
 2. **Retraction Value**: This is the amount that your filament will retract after the first layer finishes printing.
 This helps prevent filanent ooze during the scan.
 The default is 6.5mm.
 3. **Scan Height**: The Z-height that the scan will run at.
 The default value is 4mm.
 If your camera is out of focus while doing the first layer scan, adjust the height so your camera is in focus.
+4. **Cooldown temperature**: Cools down the hotend to this temperature before performing the first layer scan.
+Cooling down the hotend helps reduce filament oozing during the first layer scan.

 ### Configuring Retraction value